eclipse-archived/ceylon-ide-eclipse/plugins/com.redhat.ceylon.eclipse.ui/README.md

     <http://download.eclipse.org/technology/imp/updates/0.2/>

-3. Use `File > Import... > Existing Projects into Workspace` to import the `ceyon-ide-eclipse` project.
+3. Use `File > Import... > Existing Projects into Workspace` to import the project from the root directory:

+    ceyon-ide-eclipse/plugins/com.redhat.ceylon.eclipse.ui

 4. Select the `com.redhat.ceylon.eclipse.ui` project and run it using `Run > Run As > Eclipse Application`